What's New (Database Engine)

 SQL Server Managed Backup to Windows Azure

-Built on SQL Server Backup to URL, SQL Server Managed Backup to Windows Azure is a service that SQL Server provides to manage and schedule database and log backups.
+Built on SQL Server Backup to URL, SQL Server Managed Backup to Microsoft Azure is a service that SQL Server provides to manage and schedule database and log backups.
 In this release only backup to Windows Azure storage is supported.
-SQL Server Managed Backup to Windows Azure can be configured both at the database and at instance level allowing for both granular control at the database level and automating at the instance level.
-SQL Server Managed Backup to Windows Azure can be configured on SQL Server instances running on-premises and SQL Server instances running on Windows Azure virtual machines.
+SQL Server Managed Backup to Microsoft Azure can be configured both at the database and at instance level allowing for both granular control at the database level and automating at the instance level.
+SQL Server Managed Backup to Microsoft Azure can be configured on SQL Server instances running on-premises and SQL Server instances running on Windows Azure virtual machines.
 It is recommended for SQL Server instances running on Windows Azure virtual machines.
 For more information, see SQL Server Managed Backup to Windows Azure.

 Encryption for Backups